shanmithk/Python-Games/README.md

 https://python-apprentice.jointheleague.org/) class, you are ready to continue your Python journey by learning to program games.

-To get started, either clone this repository to your local machine, or create a Codespace, then open the file `lessons/00_Getting_Started/README.md`.
+To get started, either clone this repository to your local machine, or fork and create a Codespace, then open the file `lessons/00_Getting_Started/README.md`.
 This will give you an overview of the module and how to get started.

 There are three directories in this module that you will work in: